Task Alignment: A Simple Proxy for Practical Model Merging Across Diverse Vision Tasks: Experiments

 \subsection{Merging models for heterogeneous vision tasks}

 In this section we study the effectiveness of model merging when downstream tasks (and decoders) are significantly different.
 We would like to note that, given the task diversity, it is not obvious that such models could be merged effectively, even with expensive merging techniques such as distillation, as discussed in \cite{sariyildiz2025dune}.
 In \cref{tab:dune} we apply different model merging methods with \talign-based hyperparameter selection and show they can indeed improve the performance of a state-of-the-art multi-task vision model, \ie DUNE\cite{sariyildiz2025dune}, via further fine-tuning (on top of DUNE) and merging.
-To the best of our knowledge, no prior work has evaluated model merging on a set of heterogeneous vision tasks spanning both 2D and 3D settings.
-Given the expensive decoder training protocol of the MASt3R decoder \cite{mast3r} (used for MapFree) , we see the largest speed-up in this merging setting when using TAP. \textit{As illustrated in \cref{fig:cost_vs_perf}, we can reduce hyperparameter search by three orders of magnitude}.
+To the best of our knowledge, no prior work has evaluated model merging on a set of heterogeneous vision tasks spanning both 2D and 3D.
+This is the setting where TAP speeds up hyperparameter selection the most, and this is mainly due to the expensive decoder training protocol of the MASt3R decoder \cite{mast3r} (used for MapFree). \textit{As illustrated in \cref{fig:cost_vs_perf}, we can reduce hyperparameter search by three orders of magnitude}.
 Due to its prohibitive cost, we do not perform evaluation-based hyperparameter selection in this setting using the original decoder training protocol from \cite{sariyildiz2025dune}.